midnight-animals/midnight-sahel-knowledge/knowledge-graph/Assistant Working Guidelines/Assistant Working Guidelines.md

 3. Complete the fact checking as you would "Deliver results" [[Assistant Working Guidelines#^da1fe6]]

 ### 2.3 Acknowledging guidelines
-1. When there are new or updated guidelines out
-	1. in the form of Pull requests to the #Knowledge_base
+1. When there are new or updated guidelines out, eg. in the form of Pull requests to the #Knowledge_base , then please approve the Pull request, to acknowledge the changes.
+	1. You are expected to incorporate the updated points in your workflow
+	2. Ideally, all updated points are incorporated.
+Else, slowly over-time is fine

 ## 3. Examples